camptocamp/c2cgeoportal/doc/integrator/functionality.rst

 3. Functionalities for specific roles are defined in the database through the administration interface.
 4. Functionalities for specific users are defined in the database through the administration interface.

-Each level overrides the previous ones in the same order as indicated above.
+Each level overrides the previous ones in the order indicated above.
 For example, if the user is authenticated and has associated functionalities in the ``user`` database table, then the ``functionalities:anonymous`` and ``functionalities:registered`` configuration variables, as well as any